ptikobj/george-chapman-studio/_posts/2023-07-28-mohammed-sami.md

 ![Mohammed Sami, 'Meditation Room' (2022).
 Mixed media on linen.
 280 x 230 cm.
 Photo by Rob Harris.
 Courtesy of the artist and Modern Art, London](/assets/img/mohammed-sami-1.jpg)

+Mohammed Sami, 'Meditation Room' (2022).
+Mixed media on linen.
+280 x 230 cm.
+Photo by Rob Harris.
+Courtesy of the artist and Modern Art, London

 Similarly, in _The Praying Room_ (2021), Sami conjures the banality and the sinister by rendering an empty room, with a pair of hands in supplication appearing before us even as the face and body are obscured